Complexity of Firefighting on Graphs

-\begin{proof}[Proof sketch] We prove this via a reduction of 3-partition which is \texttt{strongly NP-hard}, see \cite{10.5555/574848}.
-For some $k \in \N_{>0}$, let $a_1, \dots, a_{3k} \in \N_{>0}$ be the positive integer numbers in a given instance of 3-partition, and set $m = \sum_{i = 1}^{3k} a_i$.
-Without loss of generality, we may assume $\tfrac{m}{k} \in \N_{>0}$.
+\begin{restatable}[Hardness of \mfft]{theorem}{thmMffinTIMEHard} The problem $\mfft$ is \texttt{NP-hard} even on trees.
+Moreover, it is \texttt{NP-hard} even on trees with diameter at most $4$ and on spiders (trees where at most one node has a degree greater than $2$). \end{restatable} \begin{proof}[Proof sketch] We prove this via a reduction from \textsc{3-Partition}, which is \texttt{strongly NP-hard}, see \cite{10.5555/574848}.
+For some $k \in \N_{>0}$, let $a_1, \dots, a_{3k} \in \N_{>0}$ be the positive integer numbers in a given instance of \textsc{3-Partition}, and set $s = \sum_{i = 1}^{3k} a_i$.
+Without loss of generality, we may assume $\tfrac{s}{k} \in \N_{>0}$.
 Otherwise, a 3-partition of the numbers trivially cannot exist.

-We now construct a graph $G$ which we claim is $(\tfrac{m}{k} + 3m + 1)$-winning in time $k$ iff there exists a 3-partition of $a_1, \dots, a_{3k}$ (this claim is proven in \ref{app:npHardness}).
-Let $T_i$ be an arbitrary tree with $a_i + m$ nodes for each $i \in [3k]$.
+We now construct a graph $G$ which we claim is $(\tfrac{s}{k} + 3s + 1)$-winning in time $k$ if and only if there exists a 3-partition of $a_1, \dots, a_{3k}$ (this claim is proven in \ref{app:npHardness}).
+Let $T_i$ be an arbitrary tree with $a_i + s$ nodes for each $i \in [3k]$.
 Then the graph $G$ arises by adding a new node $c$ and, for each $i \in [3k]$, adding an edge between $c$ and an arbitrary node from $T_i$ as visualized in Figure \ref{fig:TreeConstruction2}.
-Note that $|G| = m + 3mk + 1$.
+Note that $|G| = s + 3sk + 1 = k \cdot (\tfrac{s}{k} + 3s + 1) - (k - 1)$, which implies that at most $k - 1$ nodes can be reignited during a successful strategy in time $k$ with $\tfrac{s}{k} + 3s + 1$ firefighters.
 By choosing a star graph (resp. a path graph) for each $T_i$ and attaching $c$ to the internal node (resp. to an end of the path), we get the result for trees with diameter $\leq 4$ (resp. for spiders). \end{proof}

-The equivalent statements to the following two propositions for the Hunter and Rabbit game have recently been proven in 2025 by Ben-Ameur, Gahlawat, and Maddaloni \cite{benameur2025huntingrabbithard}.
-For any graph $G$, the Firefighter game is equivalent to the Hunter and Rabbit game on the graph $G'$ that arises from $G$ by adding a loop to each node.
-Together with Theorem \ref{thm:mffHard}, the proofs from \cite{benameur2025huntingrabbithard} can be directly adapted to the firefighter setting to yield the following propositions.